 Morning tea- some fruits and baked beans with bread

-As a transition to morning tea, Children moved to bathroom to wash their hands singing Waltzing Matilda.
+As a transition to morning tea, Children moved to bathroom to wash their hands by marching like a soldier.

 Inside, the children are given variety of opportunities to develop their fine motor, social, role play, construction, coordination and cognitive skills through activities.